 Vision problems that may lead to such a condition may include:

 - Temporary loss of vision in one or both eyes

 - Blurred vision

-The Pennsylvania eye injury lawyers of Lowenthal & Abrams, Injury Attorneys, P.C., may be able to help victims of workplace accidents that harm your eyesight.
-Contact us today at 888-979-7298 for assistance filing a workers’ compensation claim or handling an appeal if your initial filing has been denied.
+Our attorneys can help if you have suffered an eye injury at work in Philadelphia.
+Contact us today for assistance filing a workers’ compensation claim or handling an appeal if your initial filing has been denied.